tskit-dev/msprime/docs/tutorial.rst

 In this example, we simulate the history of our sample of 5 individuals over 10 loci, with a scaled recombination rate of 0.1 between adjacent pairs of loci.
+(We also provide the ``random_seed`` parameter here as we wish to use this exact example again later; if we don't provide a random seed, one is generated automatically.)
 Unlike the :func:`msprime.simulate_tree` function which returns a tree, the :func:`msprime.simulate` function returns a *tree sequence*, which encapsulates all of the information in the sequence of correlated trees over the simulated region.
 The